 Burls in the Wild: Where to Find Them

 Burls can grow on nearly any tree species, but they’re especially common on maples, oaks, elms, willows, and redwoods.
-Some, like the massive basal burls of coast redwoods, can weigh hundreds of pounds and even sprout new trees if conditions are right.
+Some, like the massive basal burls of coastal redwoods, can weigh hundreds of pounds and even sprout new trees if conditions are right.
 These burls serve a unique function, helping redwoods regenerate after fire or injury, and even anchoring trees in rocky or unstable soils.

 Nature’s Hidden Art: The Beauty and Value of Burl Wood

 For woodworkers and artisans, burl wood is highly desirable.
 The dense, unpredictable grain patterns, some of which are called “bird’s-eye” or “curly” grain, make each piece one-of-a-kind.
 Burl wood is prized for high-end furniture, decorative bowls, musical instruments, and luxury car interiors.
 Its rarity and beauty can command premium prices, making it a target for both legal and illegal harvesting.
+Yes, burls have been poached which can leave the tree weakened and vulnerable to infection and infestation.

 But working with burl is not for the faint of heart.
 The same twisted grain that makes it unique and beautiful also makes it unpredictable and challenging to shape.
 Not to mention, woodworkers are taking a chance when they acquire new burl wood: inside might be a masterpiece of natural design, or a mass of misshapen, unusable wood.